ivanpaulovich/paulovich.net/_posts/2019-09-07-designing-testing-input-validation-in-dotnet-core-the-clean-architecture-way.md

 }
 ```

-The beatiful of this approach is that the use cases can use Input objects and read the Value Objects which are always valid.
+The beautiful of this approach is that the use cases can use Input objects and read the Value Objects which are always valid.

 ```c#
 public sealed class Register : IUseCase